scottmries/FreqKeys/README.md

 [5-limit] (https://en.wikipedia.org/wiki/Five-limit_tuning#Twelve_tone_scale)

-I arbitrarily made C a multiple of 130hz here.
-In the Pythagorean system, I have C, D, F, and G set to the same frequency as their sharps, as the Pythagoreans didn't distinguish them.
-5-limit tuning has dieses between F# and Gb, A# and Bb, and D and D-; I took the simpler ratio in all cases.
+I arbitrarily made C a multiple of 65hz here.
+In the Pythagorean system, I have C, D, F, and G set to the same frequency as their sharps, as the Pythagoreans didn't have a twelve-tone system.
+5-limit tuning has dieses between F# and Gb, A# and Bb, and D and D-; I took the simpler ratio for the single key in all cases.

 ### Braggadocio

 No jQuery (except key event handlers)!
 Anything that changes gets passed around in a Flux cycle.
 Yay!

+### Future features

++ Filter and Q
++ Delay length and Feedback
++ Octave change
++ Mouse listeners
++ Responsive design
++ Multitouch support
++ Persistent database
++ Recorder stores all parameters
++ Custom waveforms and tunings
++ Envelopes